Certificates

 .p12

-file format can contain one or more certificates, along with a private key.
-Please note that Extension Kit supports only .pem
+A .pem file format can contain one or more certificates, along with a private key.
+Note that Extension Kit supports only .pem

 file format certificates with a single certificate.

-NOTE: Extension Kit does not allow .pem files with multiple certificates and/or private key.
+Note: Extension Kit does not allow .pem files with multiple certificates and/or private keys.

-NOTE Extension Kit Private Certificates are stored in Microsoft Azure Key Vaults.
-Please refer to the documentation available here for the supported key length and types ("RSA" and "EC").
+Note: Extension Kit Private Certificates are stored in Microsoft Azure Key Vaults.
+See the Microsoft documentation Key types and protection methods for the supported key length and types ("RSA" and "EC").

 Edit certificates

-- Edit certificate: In this pop-up all the certificate's setup can be modified.
-The name can be changed and also a new file and password can be added.
-Changes will be applied both in the certificates' table and in the HTTP requests' certificate menu.
+Edit certificate: Change all of the certificate's setup.
+You can change the Name and also add a new file and password.
+Changes are applied both in the Certificates table and in the Client certificate field in the HTTP Request action.

-NOTE: The provided certificate data will replace the previous one.
+Note: The provided certificate data replaces the previous data.

 It is not possible to change a certificate already created as a public certificate (with a .cer